jp3tty/surfs_up/README.md

 ## Overview of Analysis

 This analysis reviews the weather conditions around Oahu, Hawaii to determine if a surf and ice cream shop can sustain steady business year-round.
-The monthly temperatures and precipication from the dataset, sourced from a SQLite database, will help make this determination through SQLAlchemy queries in a Jupyter notebook.
+Monthly temperature and precipication information, sourced from a SQLite database, will help make this determination through SQLAlchemy queries in a Jupyter notebook.
 Ideally, consistent warm weather and just enough rainfall to keep everything green will provide the optimal conditions for sustaining a surf and ice cream shop.

 ## Results